StevenD24/ENSF-611-Final-Project/README.md

 - Filling missing values in the 'Age' column with the mean age of the respective dataset.
 - Filling missing values in the 'Embarked' column with the mode of the respective dataset.
 - Filling the single missing value in the 'Fare' column of the testing dataset with the mean fare of the dataset.
+- In this dataset, the 'Sex' column needs to be encoded.
+We will use a OneHotEncoder to encode the values of male and female.

 Inspecting the Data
 - Displaying the first few rows of the feature matrix (X) and target vector (y) to get an initial sense of the data.